 Danielle Austen is an award-winning fine art photographer specializing in intimate portraits of the environment.
 She has been photographing for over 30 years, professionally for over 20 years.

 Danielle received her BFA from Cornell University and worked as a graphic designer for seven years before attending the master’s program at the Syracuse University’s S.I.
 Newhouse School of Public Communications, in photojournalism.

 Working for newspapers and magazines, her editorial work has been published locally, regionally, and nationally, including “Life’s, The Year in Pictures.”
-Returning to her fine art roots, she has combined her skills and training and has participated in over four dozen national and international juried exhibits, two group shows, and three solo exhibits, including most recently at the Monmouth Museum in March 2016.
+Returning to her fine art roots, she has combined her skills and training and has participated in over four dozen national and international juried exhibits, five group shows, and four solo exhibits.

 In August 2014, she was the co-creator and curator of the “NJ350 Elements” exhibit.
 In celebration of New Jersey’s 350th anniversary, this unique juried photography exhibit was created to represent the environment within the environment.
 Images of New Jersey’s nature and wildlife created by New Jersey photographers were printed on 40”x60” water-resistant satin fabric and displayed outdoors around the Duke Farms Environmental Center in Hillsborough, NJ.

 Danielle is a former instructor at the Visual Arts Center of New Jersey and now teaches online classes, workshops and presents on a variety of topics to photographic societies throughout the region.